markaaronslater/NMT/readme.md

 **Robust and convenient:**
 * training algorithm performs early-stopping and saves both "most-recent" (so can resume training at later date, or gracefully recover from Colab runtime disconnections, etc.) and "best-so-far" (so can extract for later predicting test set, etc.) model checkpoints in Google Drive.
+* automatically logs hyperparameter settings used by given model inside its checkpoints folder, along with training stats and dev set bleu scores, to facilitate hyperparameter search.
+* train model from scratch or resume training a checkpoint where left off
+* automates organization of models within file system

 **Corpus preprocessing**